evanclue/ddr-picker/README.md

 - press TAB. this will open a settings menu.
 - scroll to *Input (this machine)* and press enter.
 - systematically clear every control in the list by pressing delete, then the down arrow. delete, down, delete, down, delete, etc., until the list is entirely cleared.
-- Up, Down, Left, and Right corresponds to the dance pad.
+- *Up*, *Down*, *Left*, and *Right* corresponds to the dance pad.
-- Button 2 is the left selector button, and Button 3 is the right selector button.
+- *Button 2* is the left selector button, and *Button 3* is the right selector button.
-- Player Start is the start button.
+- *Player Start* is the start button.
-- apply these settings for both players.
+- apply these settings for both P1 and P2.
-- press tab to close the MAME menu.
+- press tab to close the menu.
 - press esc. to gracefully exit mame to make sure your settings will be saved.
 - you will have to do this for each game individually, but you only have to do it once.